KI:STE

 About KI:STE

-The KISTE project aims to exploit recent developments in artificial intelligence – especially deep learning methods – for sound environmental data analysis.
-The scientific goal is the implementation of current AI approaches for spatiotemporal variable pattern recognition and pattern analysis in environmental data in the subject areas clouds, snow/ice, water, air quality and vegetation within the framework of five dissertations.
-In addition, a technical platform will be created to make powerful AI applications on environmental data available in a portable way.
-An online AI learning platform will be established with Interfaces to this AI platform.
+The KISTE project aimed to exploit recent developments in artificial intelligence – especially deep learning methods – for sound environmental data analysis.
+The scientific goal was the implementation of current AI approaches for spatiotemporal variable pattern recognition and pattern analysis in environmental data in the subject areas clouds, geohazards, water, air quality and vegetation within the framework of five dissertations.
+During this time, a technical platform was created to make powerful AI applications on environmental data portably available.
+An online AI learning platform with various interfaces for this AI platform was set up for this purpose.
 This e-learning offer is aimed at the location-independent education of young scientists and other interested parties.
 It will use the concepts and methods developed in the five research fields as teaching material.

 Work packages